 The Franchise Solid Waste Collection System

-has been implemented in several County unincorporated areas to provide residents and businesses
+has been implemented in several County unincorporated areas to provide businesses and multi-family with 5 units or more

 Garbage Disposal Districts